Image

 Phase 3

-• Participants must be between 18 and 65 years old.
+• Participants need to be between 18 and 65 years old with a diagnosis of schizophrenia.

 Study details